7.1 Variance Analysis Theory

 Also notice that, for the above revenue calculations, quantity was expressed as a total figure and price was expressed per unit.

 This is an important pattern that continues with cost variances.

 Contrast this to standards for cost variances, which as I say below are always per unit numbers.
 Standard quantity is the quantity of an input (direct labor, direct materials, or overhead) per unit produced.
 Just because that’s the standard quantity doesn’t mean you can plug that number in for actual or budgeted quantity.

-Rule #3 of Variance Analysis: Quantities are expressed as total quantity (i.e. actual totals or budgeted totals at the standard quantity), while prices are expressed per unit.
+Rule of Thumb for Variance Analysis: When working the equations for variances, quantities are expressed as totals (e.g. actual totals or budgeted totals at the standard quantity), while prices are expressed per unit.

 7.4 Direct Labor Variances

 As long as you remember that budgeted quantities refer to the flexible budget, direct labor variances can be calculated in a way that is very similar to revenue variances.

 First, there is the direct labor quantity variance.
 Sometimes this is called an “efficiency” variance.